 - One Pot Lasagna Soup– All the flavors of lasagna in an easy to make, one pot soup!

 - Creamy Taco Soup– When it’s freezing out, make Taco Tuesday a soup night with this creamy, cheesy soup!

 - 1 Tablespoon olive oil

 - 3 carrots, peeled and chopped

-- 4 russet potatoes, peeled if desired, and chopped
+- 4 russet potatoes, peeled and chopped

 - 4 cups lower sodium chicken broth

 - 6 Tablespoons unsalted butter

 - 1 cup half and half, at room temperature